 This is represented by the total angular momentum quantum number.

-The total magnetic dipole moment resulting from both spin and orbital angular momenta of an electron is related to the total angular momentum J by a similar equation:
+The total magnetic dipole moment resulting from both spin and orbital angular momenta of an electron is related to the total angular momentum J by the equation:

 Quantum numbers describe values of conserved quantities in the dynamics of a quantum system.
 In the case of electrons, the quantum numbers can be defined as "the sets of numerical values which give acceptable solutions to the Schrödinger wave equation for the hydrogen atom".